Johnmichael/portfolio-landing-page/README.md

 If you can view this, then there is a incredibly likely chance that you already have all the prerequisites.

-If you can not view this, or are on a mobile browser, I would suggest you accomodate the nearest desktop or laptop computer with an internet connection.
+If you can not view this, or are on a mobile browser, I would suggest you accommodate the nearest desktop or laptop computer with an internet connection.
 For more advanced users, transfer the "Portfolio-landing-page-master" to that computer.